 Creating a high-performance website doesn’t happen by chance.
-It takes a lot of strategic thought.

 How do you know the best structure to use?

 According to Brian Massey, Conversion Scientist and author of Your Customer Creation Equation, there are five basic formulas for websites.